 A data breach can be a huge blow to your company's reputation.
 In fact, it's often the first thing that comes to mind when people think of a company, even long after the breach has been resolved.

-So, how can security awareness training help improve your company's brand image and protect your reputation?
+So, how can cybersecurity awareness training help improve your company's brand image and protect your reputation?

 Well, first of all, it shows that your company takes data security seriously.
 It sends the message that you care about the safety of your customers' data.
 After all, if your customers know that you're taking the necessary precautions to keep their data safe, they're more likely to trust you with their business.